 One of the many goals of education is to prepare students to be college, career, and community ready.
 By narrowing the gap between theory and practice, work-based learning (WBL) creates meaning for students.
 WBL provides opportunities for students to learn a variety of skills through rigorous academic and technical preparation with hands-on career development experiences.

 Students seek clear connections between their current classwork and their future career.
 WBL experiences are about exploration into the world of work with relevant, real-life experiences.
 Students gain insight into what skills are needed, how knowledge learned in school is put into action in the workplace, and develops a student's understanding of many career options and pathways in a particular field.

-Work-based learning can include, but is not limited to, guest/career speakers in the classroom, job shadowing (1/2 - 1 day opportunities), internships, cooperative skill standards experiences, and youth apprenticeship opportunities.
+Work-based learning, a part of the MMSD Experiential Learning continuum, can include, but is not limited to, guest/career speakers in the classroom, job shadowing (1/2 - 1 day opportunities), internships, cooperative skill standards experiences, and youth apprenticeship opportunities.